 Most people that come into the fitness industry are looking to lose fat.
 We have seen that many individuals only yield short term results because they are still not getting to the root of their problems.
 Following the traditional calories in vs. calories out approach fails to adhere to the physiological and structural alignment of the body.
 Having a sound posture and proper gait mechanics will get at the root cause for excessive body fat by decreasing the added stress put on the body.

 Excessive stress significantly decreases testosterone, in turn lowering the person’s sex drive.
 Since both the stress response and sex hormones stem from the endocrine system, the better the body can regulate stress, the fewer problems well see as far as sexual performance.

-As you see a common theme, having more unnecessary stress on the body from improper gait and posture will only push the body into a bigger state of stress.
-When we constantly have stress hormones elevated, this does not allow the body to fully get a good night's rest.
+As you see a common theme, having more stress put on the body from improper gait and posture will only push the body into a state of stress.
+When we constantly have stress hormones elevated, this does not allow the body to fully get a good night’s rest.

 Having good posture is physically attractive.
 Symmetry has been shown to be one of the foundations of attractiveness.

 It has been shown that 93% of all communication is non-verbal.
 An effective posture and gait cycle communicates and shows confidence.
 We have noticed people make associations of stress and emotion through their muscular systems, so they tend to wire in a lot of subconscious behaviors through their postural and gait dynamics.
 If we eliminate more dysfunctions through posture, it will greatly enhance one’s life, either through business or personal.